naschorr/auto-placer/README.md

 		new PlaceAutomator(context, imageUrl, leftX, topY);
 	}, 5 * 1000);
 ```
-- Manually imputting commands into the dev console
+- Manually inputting commands into the dev console
 ```
 $.getScript("https://rawgit.com/naschorr/color-converter/master/converter.js");
 $.getScript("https://rawgit.com/naschorr/place-automator/master/code/place-automator.js");
 new PlaceAutomator(window.App, "https://i.imgur.com/AxKGmnJ.jpg", 50, 580);
 ```

+In Chrome, bookmarklets can be made by pressing ctrl-D, clicking on 'Edit...' and then pasting the code inside the URL box.

-These examples will start placing the tiles needed to create a 24x24 Javascript logo whose top-left corner is at coordinates (50, 580).
+The above examples will start placing the tiles needed to create a 24x24 Javascript logo whose top-left corner is at coordinates (50, 580).

 ### Anything Else?
 This was mostly hacked together in between working on other things, so it's pretty much in its most basic state.
 I'd like to add some test cases, and make the whole thing a bit more robust for the internet, but I'm not sure how long this thing (event?) will last.
 I'm also not very satisfied with the current bookmarklet, but it works okay enough.